raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 are appropriate in Retry Delay requests, so clients MUST be prepared to accept Retry Delay requests with any RCODE value.

+A Retry Delay request is an unacknowledged request message;
-An reply is not desired for a Retry Delay operation and the MESSAGE ID MUST be set to zero in the request.
+the MESSAGE ID MUST be set to zero in the request and the client MUST NOT send a response.

 ### Use as a Response TLV